-Personal Success Skills Digital Library
+Personal and Workplace Success Skills Digital Library

 The primary target audiences are adult education, postsecondary, workforce development, and occupational training providers as well as adult career pathways and college transition/on-ramp program providers.
-The purpose is to showcase ready-to-use resources for instruction, assessment, coaching/advising that are grounded in research and practice,
+The purpose is to showcase ready-to-use resources for instruction, assessment, coaching/advising that are grounded in research and practice.

 Resources are selected, presented, and annotated according to the evidence of effectiveness; accessibility and affordability; usability for target audiences; and alignment with specific program designs and instructional models.

 Have a resource to recommend for the Personal and Workplace Success Skills Library?